P02 - Moon

 In German, the Moon is masculine.

 Der Mond.
 The Sun is feminine: die Sonne.
-In French it reverses: la lune is feminine, le soleil masculine.
-In Old English, Hebrew, Arabic, Sanskrit, and Sumerian: the moon is male.
+In French it reverses.
+In Old English, Hebrew, Arabic, Sanskrit, and Sumerian the moon is male.
 The bull's horns of the crescent were read as masculine.
 The Babylonian moon god Sin was one of the most powerful deities in the entire Mesopotamian pantheon.
 The assumption that the moon must be "she" is Romance, not universal.
-Der Mond.
-He.
-The man who comes out at night.

 The word lunatic comes from luna.

-Aristotle believed the brain's high water content made it susceptible to the moon's pull: that the mind had tides the way the ocean did.
-People consistently fall asleep later and sleep less in the days before a full moon.
-This occurs across cultures, from indigenous communities in Argentina to university students in Seattle, regardless of electricity.
+Aristotle believed the brain's high water content made it susceptible to the moon's pull — that the mind had tides the way the ocean did.
+People consistently fall asleep later and sleep less in the days before a full moon, across cultures, from indigenous communities in Argentina to university students in Seattle, regardless of electricity.
 Coral reefs at the Great Barrier Reef release eggs and sperm in a single planetary-scale synchronized event every year after the November full moon, triggered by moonlight.
-Animal bites to humans increase during full moons.
 The studies contradict each other.
 The effect keeps showing up.

 The total solar eclipse should not exist.

 The Sun is 400 times larger than the Moon.
-The Sun is also 400 times further from Earth than the Moon.
-This means that from the surface of the Earth they appear exactly the same size in the sky.
-When they align, the Moon covers the Sun completely: not approximately, not mostly, but exactly.
+The Sun is also 400 times further from Earth.
+This means they appear exactly the same size in the sky.
+When they align, the Moon covers the Sun completely — not approximately, not mostly, but exactly.
 The corona becomes visible, streaming out from behind the dark circle, visible nowhere else and at no other time.
-A physicist doing rough probability calculations estimated this arrangement (a moon the exact right size at the exact right distance to produce a perfect total eclipse) probably doesn't exist anywhere else in our galaxy, even assuming millions of planets and tens of millions of moons.
-No other planet in the solar system has this.
+No other planet in the solar system has this arrangement.
 In 600 million years the Moon will have drifted far enough away that total solar eclipses will no longer be possible.
 We are living in the window.
-Whether this is coincidence or something else is a question the mathematics cannot answer.
-It just confirms the coincidence is real.

 1.8 billion people currently organize their religious life around the Moon.

-Ramadan begins only when the new crescent, the hilal, is confirmed by naked eye sighting.
+Ramadan begins only when the new crescent is confirmed by naked eye sighting.
 Not by calculation, not by calendar.
 By looking up.
-Some scholars accept optical aids or astronomical data.
-Others insist on the naked eye, which means Ramadan can officially begin on different days in different cities in the same country depending on who saw what and where.
 The start of the holiest month in Islam is a matter of direct observation.
 You look.
 You confirm.
 The month begins.

-The crescent and star on the flags of Turkey, Pakistan, Malaysia, Algeria, Tunisia, and a dozen other nations is not originally an Islamic symbol.
-It was the symbol of Constantinople, a Byzantine city and a Christian city, adopted by the Ottoman Empire when Mehmed II conquered it in 1453.
-It migrated from the city to the empire to the religion.
-The moon had been worshipped at that spot, in various forms, for two thousand years before Islam arrived.
+The crescent and star on the flags of Turkey, Pakistan, Malaysia, and a dozen other nations is not originally an Islamic symbol.
+It was the symbol of Constantinople — a Byzantine city, a Christian city — adopted by the Ottoman Empire when Mehmed II conquered it in 1453.
+The moon had been worshipped at that spot for two thousand years before Islam arrived.
 The symbol absorbed the faith as much as the faith absorbed the symbol.